socadk/design-practice-repository/artifact-templates/futureWork/DPR-DeploymentDiagram.md

 * Do not start the operational design too late, but develop component diagram and deployment diagram hand in hand.
 * Model iteratively, starting on a conceptual, platform- and technology-independent level to promote qualities such as design portability and cloud agnosticism.
 * Follow the general modeling hints and guidelines from [Gernot Starke](https://www.innoq.com/en/articles/2022/09/better-architecture-diagrams/) (in German for the time being), Simon Brown, and others to ensure readability and maintainability.
-* Keep the diagram current as the design evolves and the hosted system advances throughout its lifecycle.
+* Keep the diagram current as the design evolves, and the hosted system advances throughout its lifecycle.

 ### Origins and Signs of Use
 <!-- From PLOPs and from AA-->

-Deployment diagrams have a log history:
+Deployment diagrams have a long history:

 * IBM ADS and System Integration/Global Services Method
 * Unified Modeling Language (UML) <!-- deployment diagrams, since Version n.m -->